What’s open and closed on Easter Day 2025

 (CNN) — Before you hop out the door this Easter Sunday, it may be worth checking what’s open as some places aren’t cracking their doors.

 Easter falls on April 20 this year.
-While it’s not a federal holiday, it’s widely observed across the US, and many businesses either close or shorten their hours.
+While it’s not a federal holiday, it’s widely observed across the United States, and many businesses either close or shorten their hours.

 According to the National Retail Federation, Americans are expected to shell out $23.6 billion on Easter celebrations.
 So whether you’re hunting for last-minute groceries, grabbing a bite to eat or planning to just enjoy the day, here’s what’s open (and closed) this Easter Sunday.